Music Psychology

 But there's a cuter word for it, I know"

-That feeling of unpredictability mixed with an eerie children's song drum beat where the bass drops on "useless" emphasizes her condemnation of him.
-In addition, her vocal layering displays her sarcasm and rudeness coated with her contradictory 'fun' beat.
-Her satirical sugar-coating is a clear identification of how gaslighting is inflicted, mirroring how women also face insults delivered with sweet tones.
+That feeling of unpredictability mixed in with an eerie children's song drum beat where the bass drops on "useless" to emphasize her condemning him.
+In addition her vocal layering flashes her sarcasm and rudeness coated with her contradictory 'fun' beat.
+Her satirical sugar-coating is a clear identification of how gaslighting is inflicted mirroring how women also face insults with sweet delivery.

-What is more fascinating is the hilarious framing of low-angle shots.
-When Sabrina sings "Why you always come running to me?", the camera shifts, tilting up at the male co-stars—infantilizing their behavior and actions.
-This comedic aspect contrasts with Sabrina's high-angle shots and deliberately portrays her as 'fed-up' or possessing more 'common sense'.
+What is more fascinating is the framing of low-angle shots.
+When Sabrina sings "Why you always come a- running to me?" the camera shifts tilting up at the male co stars-infantilizing their behavior and actions.
+This comedic aspect contrasts with Sabrina's high angle shots and deliberately portrays her 'fed-up' or with more 'common sense'.

 Sabrina Carpenter's perspective in Manchild